Ukudood4/UkudoodSite/README.md

 This page will have a completed works section and an "in the shop" section.

 ### Completed Works
-Will be updated frequently, but start with nothing byt the portfolio site itself, considering this is my first website and the portfolio is for web development.
+Will be updated frequently, but start with nothing but the portfolio site itself, considering this is my first website and the portfolio is for web development.

 ### In the shop
 Will also be updated frequently and will likely just have links to where the project is being kept, such as GitHub, codepen.io, repl.it, etc.